Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

-When considering multiple stellar encounters (\figref{all_eai_p} and \figref{nice_all_eai_p}) the effect on the disk for the case of the \extn\ model is similar to the case of one encounter.
+When considering multiple stellar encounters (Figs. \ref{all_eai_p} and \ref{nice_all_eai_p}) the effect on the disk for the case of the \extn\ model is similar to the case of one encounter.
 However, the multiple effects of the passing stars create several populations of particles.
-These structures can be associated with different families in the solar system, particularly the Sednoids region (\citealt{Jilkova2016a,Pfalzner2018a}).
-This region ($100 < a < 1000$~au,\figref{all_eai_p}) is populated with large numbers of particles with eccentricities ranging from $0.2$ to $0.9$ with orbital inclinations from $25$ to $\sim150$ degrees.
+These structures can be associated with different families in the Solar System, particularly the Sednoids region (\citealt{Jilkova2016a,Pfalzner2018a}).
+This region ($100 < a < 1000$~au; Fig. \ref{all_eai_p}) is populated with large numbers of particles with eccentricities ranging from $0.2$ to $0.9$ with orbital inclinations from $25$ to $\sim150$ degrees.
 When we compare this to the \comn\ model, we can see that the disk is barely perturbed due to the passing stars.
-The major perturbations are because of the interaction with the giant planets, which produces at least six resonances with the particles with semi-major axes between $16$ and $20$~au (\figref{nice_all_eai_p}).
+The major perturbations are because of the interaction with the giant planets, which produces at least six resonances with the particles with semimajor axes between $16$ and $20$~au (Fig. \ref{nice_all_eai_p}).